Yang Yan (empress)

-Yang Yan (楊艷) (238 - August 25, 274), courtesy name Qiongzhi (瓊芝), formally Empress Wuyuan (武元皇后, "the martial and discerning empress") was an empress of the Western Jin dynasty.
+Yang Yan (楊艷) (238 (Note: According to Lady Yang's biography in Book of Jin, she was 37 (by East Asian reckoning) when she died.
+Thus by calculation, her birth year should be 238.) - 25 August 274 (Note: According to Sima Yan's biography in Book of Jin, Lady Yang died on the bingyin day of the 7th month of the 10th year of the Taishi era of his reign.
+This corresponds to 25 Aug 274 in the Julian calendar.)), courtesy name Qiongzhi (瓊芝), formally Empress Wuyuan (武元皇后, "the martial and discerning empress") was an empress of the Western Jin dynasty.
 She was the first wife of Emperor Wu.

 Early life and marriage to Sima Yan

 Yang Yan was a daughter of Yang Wenzong (楊文宗), a marquess during the Cao Wei era and his wife Lady Zhao; Yang Wenzong was also a descendant of the famed Eastern Han official Yang Zhen (杨震) from the Yang clan of Hongnong.
-Her mother died early, probably when she was still in infancy, and she was initially raised by her maternal uncle Zhao Jun (赵俊) and aunt (who breastfed her).
+Her mother died early, probably when she was still in infancy, and she was initially raised by her maternal uncle Zhao Jun (赵俊) (Note: Zhao's name was written as "浚" (with the same pronunciation) in Sima Lun's and Lu Yun's biographies in Book of Jin.
+Also, it is unknown if Zhao was the same person as the Master of Writing who hated Li Han for refusing to serve under him.) and aunt (who breastfed her).
 After she grew older, she was raised by her stepmother Lady Duan.
 By this time, her father, who is said to have also died early, was probably dead.

 When she was young, she was described as intelligent, studious and beautiful.
 A fortune teller once foretold that she would have an extraordinary honour, and it was said that when the Cao Wei regent Sima Zhao heard this, he took her and married her to his eldest son Sima Yan.
 She had three sons and three daughters with her husband.
 After Sima Zhao's death in September 265, Sima Yan inherited his father's position and forced the Cao Wei emperor Cao Huan to abdicate in favour of him about five months later.
 This action ended the state of Cao Wei and Sima Yan established the Jin dynasty (as Emperor Wu).
 On 20 March 266, Yang Yan was made empress.
 After becoming empress, Lady Yang, in gratitude, arranged for Zhao Jun to be promoted; Zhao Jun's niece Zhao Can (赵粲; daughter of his elder brother Zhao Yu (赵虞)) was also made Sima Yan's concubine.